ElieSol/Projet_DEA/README.md

 ## Summary and Final Rendering
 In order to achieve the goal mentionned previously, **Tulip software** was used and pipeline using **Python** programming language.
+The final rendering, displayed below, allows the analysis of genes regulations over time with the red color corresponding to negative regulations and green color to positive regulations.

 ![alt text](https://github.com/ElieSol/Projet_DEA/blob/master/resultsSmall.png)